gi-no/blog_mean_stack/article2.md

 Re-deploy
 ===============

-Finally, we built all the features!
+Finally, we have built all the features!
 Let's re-deploy the latest version to Heroku.

 ```shell